 - Allow plenty of clearance.
 Maintain a safe distance between your car and large trucks and be a cautious driver.
 Large trucks create wind currents that can threaten your vehicle's stability when you are close.
 Also, frequently, semi-trailers have tire blowouts, which can send debris into the road.
 Tailgating a truck is dangerous because you don't have a cushion of safety if the truck stops in front of you unexpectedly.

 - Stay away from a truck's blind spots.
 While truckers have a good forward view and big mirrors, they still have significant blind spots.
 Trucks have blind spots in front, behind, and on both sides.
 By staying in the no-zones or blind spots, you are putting yourself and the truck driver in danger.
-A useful rule is that if you can't see the truck driver or his mirrors, the driver can't see you.
+A useful rule is that if you cannot see the truck driver or his mirrors, the driver can't see you.

 Safety Tips for Miami Truck Drivers

 - Safety starts with the pre-trip inspection.
 Ensuring your truck is in safe operating order and compliant with state and federal regulations helps guard against mechanical breakdowns.
 A pre-trip inspection takes around 15 minutes and can save you time and money in the future.

 - Always drive defensively.
 Be aware of everything, that way you can act accordingly, if and when necessary.
 Look well ahead and around your truck.
 Be aware of who is in front of you, beside you and behind you at all times.
 Be aware of your no-zone.
 Be well-rested, it will keep you at your best.
 If used correctly by the carrier, the electronic logbook system can provide a system for truck drivers to drive well-rested.